dasch-swiss/dsp-meta-svc/docs/includes/_deployment-configuration.md

 }
 ```

-## key.rsa.pub
+## keycloak_realm_key.rsa.pub
-TODO: Once the public key is moved to a file, clarify that this file must be updated with the Keycloak realms public key.
+This file is found in services/admin/backend/config.
+The contents should be replaced with the public key from your Keycloak realm which can be found under the "Keys" tab under "Realm Settings" in the Keycloak admin console.
+The file name must remain "keycloak_realm_key.rsa.pub".